ultraviolet-1986/patina/README.md

 - `git` for the `p-update` command.
 - `systemd` for manipulating system services such as networking.
 - `ufw` for the `p-ufw <X>` commands.
-- `xdg-utils` for opening files, locations, and URLs graphically.
+- `xdg-utils` for opening locations graphically.

 ## Conventions